shanquan/socket.io-demo/README.md

 - [x] svg use
 - [x] add send button
 - [x] add polyfills to support legacy browser
+- [ ] add user list
+- [ ] support multi-line and markdown texts
 - [ ] filetransform and compression with CDN
 - [ ] voice message
+- [ ]
-- maybe some webRTC support, or just get research into Rocket.Chat project
+- maybe some webRTC support, or just get research into Rocket.Chat project or Skype

 ## Difference

 ### chat example
 The source sample uses express and Jquery, This hasn't.
-Just dependant on only socketio.
-Also it supports Mobile browser and messages of links(starts with http:// or https://) better.
+Just dependant on socketio. besides it supports Mobile browser and messages of links(starts with http:// or https://) better.

-It also supports noname login.
+It also supports noname login, image\audio and video links autoplay, barcode-auto generated( with service from [BarcodeTools](http://generator.barcodetools.com/)), user list(to be done).

 ### whiteboard
 Add current color style and color input.